Jiayi-Harley/Poverty-Prediction-from-Satellite-Imagery-Replication-and-Contextual-Adaptation/README.md

 ## Adapting to the Sichuan China Data

 For the Sichuan part, I needed something that could stand in for the DHS wealth index, since we obviously don’t have that kind of survey data for China.
 The 1-km GDP raster from Figshare turned out to be a good fit, because it gives a fairly detailed view of local economic activity and can be treated as a rough indicator of development levels.
 I clipped it to the Sichuan boundary from GADM so I could focus on the province.
-To keep the idea close to Jean et al. (2016), I still used nighttime lights as the main signal, pulling the annual VIIRS values for points across Sichuan.
-Once I had GDP and night-light matched for a large set of locations, the question was simply whether the same kind of relationship the original paper relies on also appears here.
-The final results suggested that it does: brighter areas generally show higher local GDP, and even a simple model can capture that pattern.
+To keep the idea close to Jean et al. (2016), I still used nighttime lights as one of the main signals, pulling the annual VIIRS values for points across Sichuan, and I also reused the CNN from the replication to extract visual features from Sentinel-2 patches around those locations.
+Once I had GDP, night-light, and CNN features matched for a set of sampled points, the question was simply whether the same kind of relationship the original paper relies on also appears here.
+The final results suggested that it does: brighter areas and patches with more “developed-looking” features generally show higher local GDP, and even fairly simple regression models can capture that pattern.
 It’s not a perfect setup, but it’s enough to show that the original approach transfers reasonably well to this new context.

 ## Repository structure